malvinmuthuuri47/Simple_Sentiment_Analysis_Project/README.md

 ![Sentiment Analysis Dashboard](./Images/Sentiment_analysis_dashboard.png)<br>

 In the textbox provided, the user enters their input and the Python app.py logic performs a sentiment using Textblob.
-Learn more about Textblob and how it performs Sentiment analyis from its official documentaion [here](https://textblob.readthedocs.io/en/dev/index.html). <br>
+Learn more about Textblob and how it performs Sentiment analysis from its official documentaion [here](https://textblob.readthedocs.io/en/dev/index.html). <br>

 Here is an example of the a user statement and how the program performs the sentiment Analysis. <br>
 ![User Input](./Images/Screenshot%20from%202024-07-10%2023-38-47.png) <br>